MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

  Bots in a group are created when needed.
 Whenever a desktop flow is waiting in the queue and no bot is available, a bot will be created as long as the maximum number of bots for this group is not reached and you have enough unattended add-ons assigned to your environment.
 See more information about the [licensing requirements](./hosted-rpa-bots.md#licensing-requirements).

->[!NOTE]
->
+> [!NOTE]
-> - If the Hosted RPA bots (preview) group has just been created or haven't been used for more than 24 hours, bots will be created before a run gets addressed from the queue.
+> If the Hosted RPA bots (preview) group has just been created or haven't been used for more than 24 hours, bots will be created before a run gets addressed from the queue.
 The creation of a bot can take 10 minutes or even more based on its setup.

 ## Use custom VM images (preview) for your hosted RPA bots (preview)

->[!NOTE]
->
+> [!NOTE]
 > - If you would like to use this feature, which is still in private preview, please contact us through this form: <https://forms.office.com/r/JhGRsZbTWX>.

 You can personalize your **Hosted RPA bots (preview)** by providing your own Windows image directly from your [Azure Compute Gallery](https://docs.microsoft.com/azure/virtual-machines/shared-image-galleries), it will allow you to have all your application installed on the Hosted RPA bots that we provision for you.